 Free2Talk is our 1:1 support service for LGBTQ+ young people aged 13-18.
 We provide a safe space for young people to explore their situations and develop the necessary skills and strategies to manage the difficulties they face.

 Based in Wandsworth, South West London and available to any young person who can access the borough.

 We have a fabulous new panel of reps for the 2020-2021 academic year and we will keep recruitment open throughout the year for anyone who would like to join.

 We are also extremely proud that four of our members are part of a UK-Wide youth forum set up to look at improving mental health.
-The TRIUMPH Youth Advisory Group kicked off in 2019 with a three day residential in Glasgow to meet with work with the other participating youth groups.
+The TRIUMPH Youth Advisory Group kicked off in 2019 with a three day residential in Glasgow to meet and work with the other participating youth groups.

 Past and present Gap youth club members and Free2Talk mentees are welcome to apply.